Miho-Totsuka/iGEM-HG-Tokyo-2025/README.md

 * Activity: Laboratory visit and research interview
 * Language: English

-During the meeting, I asked Professor di Bernardo around ten questions about conducting laboratory experiments related to synthetic biology and about ways our team could improve its project idea.
+I discussed synthetic biology research, experimental approaches, and our project idea with Professor Diego di Bernardo.

 I also asked about his research, his work as a scientist, and some of the technical challenges involved in his field.

-Three or four of my teammates who had more experience with the laboratory side of our project joined the discussion online.
-This allowed us to ask more detailed technical questions and receive feedback related to our project.
+Several of my teammates who had more experience with the laboratory side of our project joined the discussion online, allowing us to ask more detailed technical questions and receive feedback related to our project.

 Visiting the institute in person was especially valuable because I was able to see laboratories in operation and gain a better understanding of how research is conducted in a professional laboratory environment.